briandrum/codes.forchagrin.com/_chapters/chapter-501-general-provisions-and-penalty.md

 unauthorized use of a vehicle, illegally transmitting multiple commercial electronic mail messages or unauthorized access of a computer in violation of Ohio R.C.
 2923.421 or the commission of a violation of any provision of Ohio R.C.
-Chapter 3734, other than Ohio R.C.
+[Chapter 3734][ORC Chapter 3734], other than Ohio R.C.
 3734.18, that relates to hazardous wastes, shall do either of the following:

     1. _(1)_ With another person or persons, plan or aid in planning the commission of any of the specified offenses;